 Why we picked the Elac Uni-Fi UB5:

-Noted speaker engineer Andrew Jones pulled out all the stops when he designed Elac’s Uni-Fi UB5 model, placing the company’s acclaimed concentric driver design — putting the speaker’s tweeter inside a 4-inch midrange driver — inside an affordable bookshelf model.
+Noted speaker engineer Andrew Jones pulled out all the stops when he designed Elac’s Uni-Fi UB5 model, placing the company’s acclaimed concentric driver design — where the speaker’s tweeter sits in a 4-inch midrange driver — inside an affordable bookshelf model.

 You don’t have to take our word that the Uni-Fi UB5 are an astonishing set of speakers for the money; with audiophiles around the world raving about their incredible sound quality, it’s about as close to objective truth as these things come.
 Whether you’ve got a small room or a tight budget, these speakers are easily the best bookshelf models on the market right now, and you’ll never regret owning a pair, even if you upgrade to something larger down the road.